ShaharLer/Messages/README.md

 #### The following rules are applied to the API:
 * A user must be first created
-* Each message must have a sender,a receiver, a non-empty subject and a non-empty message content
+* Each message must have a sender, a receiver, a non-empty subject and a non-empty message content
 * A message can be deleted only by the sender or the receiver

 ## HTTP requests